-Financial instruments are contracts that give rise to a financial asset of one party and a financial liability or equity instrument of another party.
+Financial instruments include cash, evidence of ownership interests in an entity, and contracts that impose a contractual obligation either to deliver cash or another financial instrument or to exchange other financial instruments on potentially unfavorable terms.
 Financial instruments are recorded initially at fair value, which is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The Company calculates the estimated fair value of financial instruments using quoted market prices whenever available.
 When quoted market prices are not available, the Company uses standard pricing models including the Black-Scholes option pricing model.
 Subsequent measurement depends on how the financial instrument has been classified.
-The Company's financial instruments include cash, other assets - GST receivable, accounts payable and accrued liabilities notes payable, notes payable - related parties, lease liability and warrant liability.
+The Company's financial instruments include cash, accounts receivable, other assets - GST receivable, other receivables, accounts payable and accrued liabilities, notes payable, notes payable - related parties, convertible notes and lease liability.